osrf/gazebo_tutorials/drcsim_install/tutorial.md

         sudo apt-get update
         sudo apt-get install gazebo drcsim
-        ... or ...
-        sudo apt-get install gazebo drcsim-groovy (in Precise/Groovy) ... or ...
-        sudo apt-get install gazebo drcsim-groovy (in Precise/Hydro)

 Note that we explicitly mention gazebo in the install line to ensure that we'll get the newest version of it, too.